Help! My car is defective and caused an accident – what can I do?

-It is no surprise that today’s automobiles are much safer than ever before.
-Technologies, devices and equipment ensure car passengers and drivers are well-protected.
+Our Phoenix personal injury attorneys hear this quite frequently.
+It is no surprise that today’s automobiles are much safer than ever.
+Technologies, devices, and equipment ensure car passengers and drivers are well-protected.
 Seat belts, road and vehicle condition monitoring computers, crumple zones, airbags, and warning indicators help drivers avoid accidents, also protecting everyone in the vehicle when a crash happens.

-But sometimes those protective systems fail.
+But sometimes, those protective systems fail.
 Like any equipment, technology, or mechanical device, these systems can be defective due to improper manufacturing or faulty installation.
-When people “souped up” their car using aftermarket additions, those may also interfere with the vehicle’s safety or performance.
+When people “souped up” their cars using aftermarket additions, those may also interfere with the vehicle’s safety or performance.

 What are some Common Defective Car Parts?